Dantata/cli-utils/README.md

 # dns
 A lightweight Bash script for quick DNS lookups from the command line.
-It strips common URL prefixes (http://, https://, www.) and fetches NS, A, MX, TXT, and DKIM records using dig.
+Fetches NS, A, MX, TXT, and DKIM (dkim._domainkey.$domain) records.
-Note: The tool checks for dkim._domainkey.$domain DKIM record - the actual DKIM may be at another subdomain.
 # abuseipdb
-Simple wrapper of the abuseipdb.com API to check the status of an IP address.
+A simple script to check an IP address against the AbuseIPDB API for abuse reports.
+# ip
+IP address checker using the ipinfo.io API.